 4. Staff members on duty and participating.

 5. Number of occupants evacuated.
-(Group E)

-7. Any problems encountered.
+7. Problems encountered.

 8. Weather conditions when occupants were evacuated.

 9. Time required to accomplish complete evacuation.406 Employee Training Employees in; GROUPS A, other than Group A occupancies used exclusively for purposes of religious worship that have an occupant load less than 2,000, GROUP B buildings having an occupant load of 500 or more or more than 100 persons above or below the lowest level of exit discharge, E, F, H (High Hazard), I, R-1, R-2, R-4, High-rise buildings, GROUP M (Mercantile) buildings having an occupant load of 500 or more or more than 100 persons above or below the lowest level of exit discharge or having an atrium, Covered malls exceeding 50,000 square feet in aggregate floor area, underground buildings, OR buildings with an atrium and having an occupancy in Group A, E or M, shall be trained in the fire emergency procedures described in their fire evacuation and fire safety plans.
 Training shall be based on these plans and as described in Section 404.3.
 406.3 Employee Training Program.

 Employees shall be trained in Fire Prevention, evacuation, and fire safety in accordance with Sections 406.3.1. through 406.3.4.

 Employees shall be apprised of the fire hazards of the materials and processes to which they are exposed.
 Each employee shall be instructed in the proper procedures for preventing fires in the conduct of their assigned duties.